 As we note in those early years of history, programs were conducted according to the needs of those involved.
 Mission work by its very nature requires flexibility.
 Mission work also places emphasis on evangelism.
 We thank God for the evangelistic vision of those who went before us and we are thankful for the ability to be flexible.
 As our society changes churches need to have both vision and flexibility.
 Both of these elements are very much a part of who we presently are as a church, and we are thankful to those who lead us in the way.

 As we look to the future we recognize our responsibility to be faithful, and in our faithfulness we have the promise of our Lord Jesus, that He will build His Church.
 God is at work in our midst.
 We look with gratitude upon the past and with hope into the future.

-"Hitherto our Lord hath helped us."
-May He continue to use our church and us for His Honour and Glory.
+"Hitherto hath the Lord helped us."
+May He continue to use us and our Church to His Honour and Glory”.